From Images to Insights: Explainable Biodiversity Monitoring with Plain Language Habitat Explanations: Methodology

 \subsection{Pseudo-Absence Sampling}

 True absence data is rarely available in ecological datasets.
 To construct a binary classification framework (Presence $\in$ {0,1}), we improve the pseudo-absence sampling strategy inspired by \cite{barbet2012selecting}: (1) Expand the bounding box by ±1° latitude and longitude ($\sim$111 km): Create a spatial buffered region around occurrences to define the sampling area.
 (2) Equally sample 2$\times$ points within the buffered region: Randomly generate background points without spatial bias.
 (3) Filter out points within 5 km of a presence record: To avoid mislabeling the likely presence of species as absence.
-(4) Mask out marine areas using Natural Earth land polygons\footnote{\href{https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-land/}{Natural Earth | Land 1:10m}}: Ensure that background points fall only on terrestrial land.
+(4) Mask out marine areas using Natural Earth land polygons\footnote{\href{https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-land/}{Natural Earth | Land 1:10m: https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-land/}}: Ensure that background points fall only on terrestrial land.
 These pseudo-absence points are treated as negative samples (Presence = 0).